k0T0z/gsoc24-blog/_posts/2024-07-01-google-summer-of-code-2024-week-6-the-rush-summer.markdown

 }
 {% endhighlight %}

-Now, we can call ``generate_shader_for_each_node`` function for the output node.
-The function will be called recursively for each node in the graph.
-First we check the inputs of the current node until we reach a node that has no inputs (the input node).
-Then we generate the code for the node and its children.
+Now, we can call the **generate_shader_for_each_node** function for the output node.
+This function will be executed recursively for each node in the graph.
+We begin by checking the inputs of the current node until we reach a node that has no inputs (the input node).
+Once we identify such a node, we proceed to generate the code for that node and its children.

-The ``generate_shader`` function took ``160 μs`` to generate the shader for the graph in the ``VisualShaderTest.Test_generate_shader`` test.
-I can improve this time however, as I said, I want to waste ZERO time here.
+In the **VisualShaderTest.Test_generate_shader** test, the **generate_shader** function took **160 μs** to generate the shader for the graph.
+While I believe there is room for improvement in this time, my priority is to ensure that no time is wasted during this process.

-The ``ConnectionKey`` union is defined as follows:
+The **ConnectionKey** union is defined as follows:

 {% highlight cpp %}
 union ConnectionKey {